varnish/Varnish-Book/varnish_book.rst

 takes effect immediately.

-Because the compilation is done outside of the child process, there is virtually no risk of affecting the running Varnish by accidentally loading an ill-formated VCL.
+Because the compilation is done outside of the child process, there is no risk of affecting the running Varnish by accidentally loading an ill-formated VCL.

 A compiled VCL file is kept around until you restart Varnish completely, or until you issue ``vcl.discard`` from the management interface.
 You can only